Jared Golden

 Jared Forrest Golden (born July 25, 1982) is an American politician and Marine Corps veteran serving as the U.S. representative for Maine's 2nd congressional district since 2019.
 A Democrat, he represents a district encompassing the northern four-fifths of the state, including the cities of Lewiston, Bangor, and Auburn, along with the state capital of Augusta.
 It is the largest district east of the Mississippi River.
 His district was carried by Donald Trump in both the 2020 and 2024 presidential elections, making it a politically competitive area.
 Golden concurrently won his district both times.

+Golden was deployed to Iraq and Afghanistan as a United States Marine.
+He was awarded the Navy and Marine Corps Achievement Medal for his performance during Operation Steel Curtain in the Iraq War.

 Golden, along with Angus King and Chellie Pingree, were the first members of Congress to be elected by ranked-choice voting.
 He is the only representative to win after initially placing second in the first round of tabulation.
-Golden was deployed to Iraq and Afghanistan as a United States Marine.

 A self-described progressive conservative, Golden previously served as a co-chair of the Blue Dog Coalition.
 On November 5, 2025, Golden announced he would not seek re-election in 2026.

 Early life and education

-Golden was born in Lewiston, Maine, and raised in Leeds.
-He attended Leavitt Area High School before enrolling at the University of Maine at Farmington, but left after a year to join the United States Marine Corps in 2002.
+Jared Forrest Golden was born on July 25, 1982, in Lewiston, Maine to Joseph Forrest "Joe" Golden and his wife Jeannine (nee Hamel), and was raised in the nearby town of Leeds.
+He attended Leavitt Area High School in the town of Turner, Maine, competed on the school's baseball, soccer, football, and basketball teams, and graduated in 2001.
+He then attended the University of Maine at Farmington, intending to become a history teacher.

-Golden served with the 3rd Battalion of the 6th Marines, completing two combat tours in Iraq and Afghanistan.
-He rose to the rank of corporal and received the Navy and Marine Corps Achievement Medal for his performance during Operation Steel Curtain.
-He left the Marines in 2006.

-Upon returning to Maine, Golden earned a degree in history and politics from Bates College.
-He then worked for an international logistics firm before joining the staff of Republican senator Susan Collins on the Homeland Security and Governmental Affairs Committee.